There is finally an answer to ‘how long have we been in lockdown in the UK?’ as the government have now announced when the restrictions will end.

 In England as of July 19, many of the restrictions have lifted.
 There are no longer any limits on how many people can meet up indoors and outside, nightclubs can reopen again and the rules on face coverings have changed.
 Even England’s travel rules have changed, allowing those who can prove a double vaccination to return from amber list countries without the quarantine requirement.

 However, the rules are not the same across the whole of the UK and there are still measures in place to prevent the spread of the new Delta variant around the country.

 How long have we been in lockdown in the UK?

-The last lockdown of this severity, where schools and colleges closed, was the first lockdown which officially began on March 23 2020.
+The last lockdown of this severity was the first lockdown, which began on March 23 2020.
 Prime Minister Boris Johnson announced the news of a three week lockdown initially in a national television address.
-The first set of rules laid out by the government all those months ago included restricted reasons for leaving home and social mixing prohibited.
-Shops, restaurants, bars and all other hospitality venues were also forced to close while ‘working from home’ became standard for the very first time.
-Shortly after it was announced, the first lockdown was extended for another three weeks, before restrictions were eased slightly in May.
+The first set of rules laid out by the government included restricted reasons for leaving home and social mixing prohibited.
+Shops, restaurants, bars and all other hospitality venues also had to close.
+‘Working from home’ became standard for the very first time.
+Shortly after announcing it, the government extended the first lockdown for another three weeks.
+They then eased restrictions slightly in May.
 This meant that the lockdown was in place for around seven weeks.

 In autumn 2020, the first three tier system was announced – before the second lockdown came into place.
 Coming out of this lockdown, which lasted for a month through November, England was put under a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.